TimMcMullan/HW_02_portfoio/README.md

 The visitor should be able to have an information page quickly load.
 A nice header with a navigation bar should be prominant on the page.
 I should be able to find out more about the author by seeing his picture and viewing his previous efforts.
 I should be able to go to sites showing previous works by clicking on the images representative of those works.

+The site should be responsive when the window resizes.

 # Assets

 Class, classmates, TAs and instructor, along with expereince and allocating time to focus on the project